bangann/Repulsive-Attention/Electra/README.md

-# ELECTRA with Diversified Attention
+# ELECTRA with Repulsive Attention

-This is the code for ELECTRA with the proposed diversified attention.
+This is the code for ELECTRA with the proposed repulsive attention.
 The code is modified form the official [ELECTRA](https://github.com/google-research/electra) repo.
 Please refer to it for more details.